int-brain-lab/paper-reproducible-ephys/README.md

 ## More detail about insertions used for each figure
 A detailed overview of the criteria and insertions that have been used for each figure can be found in this [spreadsheet](https://docs.google.com/spreadsheets/d/1_bJLDG0HNLFx3SOb4GxLxL52H4R2uPRcpUlIw6n4n-E)

+# Running RIGOR metrics on your data
+To run the RIGOR metrics on your own data please refer to this [readme](RIGOR_readme.md)